 A mark of 1 should also be accompanied by an email, giving full details of the incident(s).
 The Captain should be willing to appear at a Disciplinary Committee hearing, expecting the opposition to be disciplined.

 It is hoped that a mark of 1 will be (very) rare & should be reserved for (very) serious incidents.
 NB: a poor umpiring decision is not classed as a serious incident.

 The data in the Team Captain Questions input will be reviewed weekly, with action being taken against teams who receive consistently bad comments.

 How the System Operates

-The B&D Fair Play Scheme was implemented for the 2013 season, the aim being to make the games for which the League do not appoint umpires, fairer and more enjoyable.
+The B&D Fair Scheme was implemented to make the games for which the League do not appoint Umpires, fairer and more enjoyable.

-Only the Senior Division & Division 1 will regularly have League appointed umpires.
-In these games, discipline & fair play is the responsibility of the umpires.
+Only the Senior Division & Division 1 will regularly have League appointed Umpires.
+In these games, discipline & fair play is the responsibility of the Umpire.

 For ALL other Divisions, the Fair Play Scheme applies.